netscaler/netscaler-k8s-ingress-controller/deployment/README.md

 The common deployment architectures emerging in K8s environment are of single-tier and dual-tier load balancing.

 Netscaler with Ingress Controller provides solution for these deployments.
-The Citrix ingress controller automates the configuration of Netscaler load balancing microservices in Kubernetes environment.
+The Netscaler ingress controller automates the configuration of Netscaler load balancing microservices in Kubernetes environment.

 **North-South traffic Load balancing**: North-South traffic is the traffic heading in and out of your Kubernetes Cluster.
 It is the traffic that comes from the client and hits the frontend microservices.